Achievable logoAchievable logo

 Broker-dealer disclosures

-In a future chapter, we’ll discuss various fees broker-dealers charge outside of commissions, markups, and markdowns.
-Those are disclosed in fee schedules that must be made available to customers.
-The North American Securities Administrators Association (NASAA) offers a model fee disclosure template that most broker-dealers utilize.
-This information must be made available to customers, and most broker-dealers include them in account applications and on their websites.
+In a future chapter, we’ll discuss various fees broker-dealers may charge outside of commissions, markups, and markdowns.
+These fees are disclosed in fee schedules that must be made available to customers.
+The North American Securities Administrators Association (NASAA) provides a model fee disclosure template that many broker-dealers use.
+Firms commonly provide this information in account applications and on their websites.

-Agents representing broker-dealers must create an order ticket for each order they place, which leaves a historical record.
-The order ticket involves all of the details of a trade, which includes:
+Agents representing broker-dealers must create an order ticket for each order they place.
+The order ticket creates a historical record of the trade and includes key details such as:

 Definitions